Ziziphus rugosa

-Ziziphus rugosa is a species of tree in the family Rhamnaceae.
-It is a wild fruit.
+Ziziphus rugosa is a species of flowering plant in the family Rhamnaceae.
+It is a scrambling shrub or tree native to the Indian subcontinent, Indochina, and southern China.

-The tree is native to hills and mountains below 1400 m altitude, in China (Hainan, Yunnan), India, Laos, Burma, Sri Lanka, Thailand, and Vietnam.
+The tree is native in Bangladesh, China (Hainan and southern and southwestern Yunnan), the central and eastern Himalayas (including Nepal and Bhutan), India, Laos, Myanmar, Pakistan, Sri Lanka, Thailand, and Vietnam.
+It grows in sparse forests and thickets on hills and mountains below 1400 m elevation.

 The berry-sized fruit is known in India as zunna berry, chunna fruit or churna fruit.

-Its bark and wood are used medicinally for dysentery in Laos.

 The population of Western Ghats in India collect the fruits (berries) for self consumption and sale.
 The berries are popularly known as 'Toran'तोरण in Marathi language.

+Its bark and wood are used medicinally for dysentery in Laos.